 Jen – Bethel, CT

-I worked in the publishing industry for six years, first for a literary agent, where I did some ghost writing for a non-fiction client, and then at publishing houses Tor, Penguin, and Abrams, working on all types of books: “New Weird” sci-fi, literary dystopia, paranormal romance, mysteries, thrillers, craft books, cookbooks, and even a robot historical fiction.
+I worked in the publishing industry for six years, first for a literary agent, where I did some ghost writing for a non-fiction client, and then at publishing houses Tor, Penguin, and Abrams, working with all types of writers (first time novelists, veteran best-sellers, scientists, designers, cooks, artists…) on all types of books: “New Weird” sci-fi, literary dystopia, paranormal romance, mysteries, thrillers, craft books, cookbooks, and even a robot historical fiction.
 Later, I worked in academia, shaped up my novel-in-progress via an MFA at The New School, then got inspired to put myself out there as an AWA Affiliate, certified to lead workshops in the AWA method as described in Writing Alone & With Others by Pat Schneider, Oxford University Press–a great read for writers and aspiring workshop leaders, and I’m not even being paid to say that (in fact, I had to pay to say that)!

 All joking aside (but never that far aside), I’m truly excited to introduce others to this warm, welcoming, validating approach to getting writers together to write–and to feel great about their writing–whatever level of experience they might have.
 I seriously believe that writing is an art form–like music, like painting–where you don’t have to be Fats Domino or Taylor Swift, Cezanne or Bob Ross, to be able to call yourself a musician or a painter and practice your art as you like.
 My goal, my whole reason for doing what I do, is to inspire other people to believe this too.
 Writing is healing, writing is catharsis, writing is communication, writing is art.